sallyinstc/sallyinstc.github.io/_pages/samples.md

 Please visit the links below to see samples of work.
 Also, the websites are, if nothing else, a pleasant distraction.

-See samples of code written at my <a href="https://github.com/sallyinstc"> Github</a> location.
+See samples of projects, including the blog, at my <a href="https://github.com/sallyinstc"> Github</a> location.

 Check out the website of Anne Fortin.
 She gives lessons in blackjack. <a href="http://blackjackwithanne.com/">Blackjack With Anne</a>